Dental Veneers Or Crowns. What Is The Best Choice?

 - When are dental veneers the best choice?

-Hi, I’m Doan Tran – the chief dentist at Brier Creek Smiles Dentistry.
-Today, we are here with this post to help you get an overview about dental veneers and dental crowns and what should be your choice.
+Hi, I’m Doan Tran – dentist at Brier Creek Smiles Dentistry.
+Today, we are here with this post to help you get an overview on dental veneers and dental crowns and what should be your choice.
 Before beginning, we would love to take this opportunity and extend our gratitude to all residents in the Durham and Raleigh area for requesting this post.

 Now, let us have an overview of both the topics.